huggingface/blog/swift-coreml-llm.md

 ### Supported Models

-So far we've tested `swift-transformers` with a handful of models to validate the main design decisions.
-We are looking forward trying many more!
+So far, we've tested `swift-transformers` with a handful of models to validate the main design decisions.
+We are looking forward to trying many more!

 - Llama 2.
 - Falcon.